DirectAccess Unsupported Configurations

 Applies To: Windows Server 2012 R2

-Review the following list of unsupported DirectAccess configurations before starting your deployment to avoid having to start your deployment over.
+Review the following list of unsupported DirectAccess configurations before you start your deployment to avoid having to start your deployment again.

-NAP is used to determine whether or not remote client computers meet IT policies before they are granted access to the corporate network.
+Network Access Protection (NAP) is used to determine whether remote client computers meet IT policies before they are granted access to the corporate network.
 NAP was deprecated in Windows Server 2012 R2.
 This means that NAP may not be supported in future versions of Windows.
 For this reason, starting a new deployment of DirectAccess with NAP is not recommended.
-A different method of end point control for security of DirectAccess clients is recommended.
+A different method of end point control for the security of DirectAccess clients is recommended.

-When DirectAccess is configured as a multisite deployment, Windows 8 and Windows 8.1 clients have the capability of connecting to the nearest site.
-Windows 7 client computers do not have the same capability.
-Site selection for Windows 7 clients is set to a particular site at the time of policy configuration and these clients will always connect to that designated site, regardless of location.
+When DirectAccess is configured in a multisite deployment, Windows® 8.1 and Windows® 8 clients have the capability of connecting to the nearest site.
+Windows® 7 client computers do not have the same capability.
+Site selection for Windows 7 clients is set to a particular site at the time of policy configuration, and these clients will always connect to that designated site, regardless of their location.

 DirectAccess policies are computer based, not user based.
 Specifying DirectAccess user policies to control access to the corporate network is not supported.

-When DirectAccess server is configured with the Getting Started Wizard, the server uses KerbProxy for computer and user authentication.
-As such, the Getting Started Wizard should only be used for single-site deployments with only Windows 8 or Windows 8.1 clients.
+When you configure a DirectAccess server with the Getting Started Wizard, the DirectAccess server is automatically configured to use KerbProxy authentication for computer and user authentication.
+Because of this, you should only use the Getting Started Wizard for single-site deployments where only Windows 8.1 or Windows 8 clients are deployed.

-The following should not be used with KerbProxy-based authentication:
+In addition, the following features should not be used with KerbProxy authentication:

-Load balancing (external load balancer or Windows Load balancer)
+Load balancing by using either an external load balancer or Windows Load Balancer

-The following deployments are not supported if you have configured KerbProxy-based authentication:
+The following deployment plans are not supported if you enable KerbProxy authentication:

-ISATAP is a transition technology used to provide IPv6 connectivity in IPv4-only corporate networks.
-It is limited for small and medium organizations with a single DirectAccess server deployment to allow manage-out capabilities.
-If you have an ISATAP deployed with multisite, load balancing or multi-domain environments, you must either remove it, or move to a native IPv6 deployment before configuring DirectAccess.
+ISATAP is a transition technology that provides IPv6 connectivity in IPv4-only corporate networks.
+It is limited to small- and medium-sized organizations with a single DirectAccess server deployment, and it allows remote management of DirectAccess clients.
+If ISATAP is deployedin a multisite, load balancing, or multidomain environment, you must remove it or move it to a native IPv6 deployment before you configure DirectAccess.